 Ship ladders typically have a riser height between 9″ to 11″.
 They have a tread run between 4″ to 6″.
-These are very sharp angled stairs, so we recommend having a handrail on both sides.

 The ship ladder pictured here has oak treads and oak stringers.
-The handrail is brushed Stainless Steel.
+The handrail is brushed stainless steel.
 All of the bolts, screws and mounting hardware is also stainless steel.

-We can sell just the stainless steel hardware, brackets and rails if you wish to craft your own wooden structure, or we can provide the whole kit.
+At Acadia Stairs, we can sell just the stainless steel hardware, brackets and rails if you wish to craft your own wooden structure, or we can provide the whole kit.

 These ladders are available in a wide range of finishes, depending upon your decor.

-Standard steel rails on both sides of the stringer.
+You can also choose to have standard steel rails on both sides of the stringer.
 The handrail is typically 3/4″ round steel or stainless steel.
 This railing style can be retro-fit to almost any steep stair or ladder.

-Side view of the ship ladder with handle grips cut out into the oak stringers.
+This shows the side view of the ship ladder with handle grips cut out into the oak stringers.

 This is an alternating tread stair.
 The riser height is reduced and the run is longer than a typical ship ladder, but the steps alternate.
 This stair saves space and you can go down face forward.